GameZebra/BalanceMaster/docs/log.md

 - 🧠 at first there was no improvement but aafter CHARGING the batteries i resolved the issue

+## 📅 June 18, 2025
+- 🔍 I researched the Kalman filter, it seams there is an easy 1d version that i can try out

 ## TODO
 - digital filtration for the derivative